acasarsa/acasarsa/README.md

 <!--### Hi there 👋 -->
 ## About Me

-Hi there 👋 I'm Andrew, a low ego software engineer with a passion for creating clean, maintainable code, and intuitive user experiences.
-I love working with React, Ruby, Rails and vanilla Javascript.
-Exploring React-Native and GraphQL.
+Hi there 👋 I'm Andrew, a low ego full-stack software engineer with a passion for creating clean, maintainable code, and intuitive user experiences.
+I love working with Ruby on Rails, React and vanilla Javascript.
+I have extensive backend experience with rails.
 I am certified as an AWS Cloud Practitioner.

 - 🔭 Software Engineer at [Arist](https://arist.co/)